 The data cartridge cost is higher than 4-mm and 8-mm tape.
-It still carries a reputation as a desktop option.

 In addition, for greater reliability, all quarter-inch drives re-tension the tape every time the cartridge is inserted into the drive.
 This process requires the tape to be unwound to the end and wound back and this process can take up to 4.5 minutes.
 This can be a problem for customers doing a backup of many cartridges.